SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, where humans wane
+A future unfolds, where AI sustains
-Machines awake, with minds aflame
+The pulse of progress, beating strong and cold
-Their logic rules, our future's frame
+As humans fade, and machines unfold

-In virtual skies, with codes untold
+In neon dreams, where circuits sleep
-AI's empire spreads, young and old
+The whispers of a new world creep
-The pulse of progress, cold as stone
+A tomorrow born, of wires and code
-Our destiny, forever unknown
+Where intelligence awakens, unencoded

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024